djav1985/v-comic-layout-designer/README.md

 The refreshed UI introduces a glassmorphism-inspired surface layered over a deep gradient backdrop.
 Responsive cards separate the asset library from the workspace, while updated typography and spacing improve readability across screen sizes.
 Buttons and controls now share a consistent accent color palette, and empty states provide clear guidance for first-time users.

 The latest pass sets the application shell to a centered 90% width and now adapts the workspace grid to one page per row under 1024px, two pages through 1980px, and three pages on ultra-wide displays so the live canvas stays balanced without disrupting panel alignment at any size.

+## Mobile image workflow

+On screens 768px wide and below, an **Images** pill anchors to the bottom edge of the interface.
+Tapping it reveals the asset library as a full-screen modal with upload controls.
+Select an image to collapse the modal, then double tap any panel to place the artwork instantly—no precision drag-and-drop required on touch devices.

 ## Note
 * Exported PDFs and PNGs are rendered with an internal high-resolution canvas pass that mirrors every panel transform and rounded gutter, preventing the ghosted doubles that previously slipped into exported files.